 Make your way to Japantown, in the late afternoon to walk around this historic neighborhood of LA before dinner.
 Pop into Fugetsu-Do, one of the oldest mochi shops in the area.
 Get in line early for Daikokuya for ramen, because there will be a line.
 For dessert get freshly made imagawayaki (red bean cakes) at Mitsuru Café

-The Wi Spa at Koreatown is a great place to unwind in the various sauna rooms and single-sex hot tubs (be prepared for a no swimsuit policy that’s strictly enforced).
+The 24-hour Wi Spa at Koreatown is a great place to unwind in the various sauna rooms and single-sex hot tubs (be prepared for a no swimsuit policy that’s strictly enforced).
 There’s also a rooftop area for lounging amid the skyscrapers of downtown.

 Day 5: Malibu

 Grab breakfast at Bagel Nosh Deli in Santa Monica on your way out to Malibu.
 The bagels are some of the best on the Westside, and they also offer heartier options like eggs, bacon and pancakes.

 Visit the stunning Getty Villa (if you want to get technical it’s in Pacific Palisades).
 Admire the impressive collection of art and enviable view of the ocean.
 A tour of the grounds can be done in about an hour and it’s recommended that you go before noon to beat the crowds.
 Entry is free, but reservations are recommended.
 Parking cost $15.

 If you’re going to be in Malibu, you should definitely take advantage of the fresh seafood.
 Malibu Seafood is a popular spot known for its fish and chips, clam chowder, and ahi tuna burgers.
 Seating is limited to outside, so make sure to bring layers in case the sea breeze picks up.

 Since you’re on the coast, you might as well go beach-hopping.
 Start at Point Dume, afterward head to Zuma, and finish off with the rugged El Matador that tends to be less crowded than the other two.